MicrosoftDocs/azure-media-services/media-services/latest/player-shaka-player-how-to.md

 ## Set up AES-128 encryption

-Shaka Player doesn't currently support AES-128 encryption.
+Shaka Player doesn't currently support the format of AES-128 encryption that is delivered by Azure Media Services.
+Check back on updates as there is ongoing work to support the Common Encryption Clear-key format with both CTR and CBC encryption modes to allow for playback of AES-128 ClearKey content in the Shaka player.

 A link to a GitHub [issue](https://github.com/google/shaka-player/issues/850) to follow the status of this feature.
+It is currently closed as resolved, but work is ongoing to support this format in the future on both Media Services and Shaka player.

 ## Set up DRM protection